tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-07-09-On-Exceptions.md

   only if an exception occurs (to release resources, etc.), so a ``finally``-clause or a *context manager* won't do.
 In this case you can ``except Exception``, do the rollback, and ``raise`` (without passing any arguments to ``raise``).

+  *Note: I stand corrected by Nick Coghlan -- you can use context managers for the very same effect.
+Forgot about that.*

 * in the **main function**.
 Instead of letting the application crash with a traceback, you might want to log the exception to a file, pop up a message box, ask the user what to do next, etc.